 What is Hellfire Pass Kanchanaburi Thailand?

-Hellfire Pass or Konyu Cutting as it was known by the Japanese was as section of the Thai-Burma Railway aslo known as the Death Railway.
-It is a pass through solid rock that was dug mainly with hand tools by Allied prisoners of war in the Second World War.
+Hellfire Pass or Konyu Cutting as it was known by the Japanese was a section of the Thai-Burma Railway also known as the Death Railway.
+It is a pass-through solid rock that was dug mainly with hand tools by Allied prisoners of war in the Second World War.

-We were picked up at our hotel in Bangkok at 5.30 am and we were driven to Kanchanaburi by Chain.
+We were picked up at our hotel in Bangkok at 5.30 am for our death railway day trip from Bangkok and we were driven to Kanchanaburi by Chain.

 How do you get from Kanchanburi to Hellfire Pass?